5 Days In The French Riviera

 A sleepy fishing village turned into somewhat of an artist’s refuge, St-Tropez rose to the top of the global luxury resort scene in the 1950’s thanks to the legendary Brigitte Bardot.
 These days, the sun-drenched resort town is known as the playground for the mega-rich.
 But that doesn’t mean you can’t pay a visit!
 St-Tropez is not a very big place and all action concentrates on the beautiful old port, so even outside the snobby summer season, it can get a bit crowded.

 Park the car somewhere and just follow the crowds to the Vieux Port (old port).
 This is the ‘classic’ St-Tropez: brightly-colored 4-5 story buildings, overpriced restaurants, and a busy marina with yachts of all sizes.
-The name of the game here is ‘people watching’, and you can either pay for the luxury in the terrasse of one of the restaurants, or simply grab a free spot anywhere on the ramparts facing the port.
+The name of the game here is ‘people watching’, and you can either pay for the luxury in the terrasse of one of the restaurants or simply grab a free spot anywhere on the ramparts facing the port.

 When you’re done exploring the port area, walk up to La Citadelle (€3).
-The views of St-Tropez and the sea from this 17th-century fortress is totally worth the time and the extra effort (plus it’s a whole lot quieter up here).
+The views of St-Tropez and the sea from this 17th-century fortress are totally worth the time and the extra effort (plus it’s a whole lot quieter up here).

 Back in town, pay a visit to Place des Lices – where there are probably bands of local men playing round after round of petanque.
 On the way back to the car, go for a stroll in the narrow lanes and make two stops before leaving town.

-The first is for the lady’s out there.
+The first is for the ladies out there.
 Since 1927, Rondini on 18 rue George Clemenceau, has been making fine sandales Tropeziennes.
 Perfect for the summer or just showing off to friends back home, these colorful sandals appear to be irresistible to women…

-The second stop is for the whole family, especially those who like vanilla custard – like me!
+The second stop is for the whole family, especially those who like vanilla custard-like me!
 Separate two slices of sweet brioche with delicious vanilla custard and voila!
 You have yourself a tarte tropezienne.
 To see how the pros do it, stop at La Tarte Tropézienne on 36 rue George Clemenceau.
 It is just so damn good, and they’ve actually opened a branch in the trendy Saint Germain neighborhood in Paris.

 Gassin and Ramatuelle